murkl/arch-os/docs/README.md

 <p><img src="screenshots/recovery.png" alt="The Recovery, opening a system already on disk"></p>

-To rescue an Arch OS after a crash, boot the same ISO and choose **Arch OS Recovery**.
+To rescue an Arch OS after a crash, boot the same ISO and choose **Recovery**.

 - Unlocks and mounts the installation at `/mnt`
 - Puts a Btrfs snapshot back in place of the root subvolume